sairis-ai/help-center/docs/user/assistant/chat-settings.md

    - **Tools**: Enables the use of specific tools and functions

 ### Web Tools

+Allow you to actively search the Web as well as actual News Articles.
+Each setting has setting like how deep you want to search and for what time period.

 Control the AI's access to external information: